intel/terraform-intel-azure-linux-vm/examples/azure-linux-vm-custom-image/README.md

 © Copyright 2024, Intel Corporation

-## Terraform Intel Azure VM - Linux VM Creating Spot Virtual Machine
+## Terraform Intel Azure VM - Linux VM with Custom Compute Gallery Image

 This example creates a Spot Azure Virtual Machine on Intel Icelake CPU on Linux Operating System.
 The virtual machine is created on an Intel Icelake Standard_D2_v5 by default.